wyne-ybanez/wyne-ybanez/README.md

 ### What I'm doing now 📚

-Here are the following coding languages and frameworks that I am learning with Code Institute:
+Here are the following coding languages and frameworks that I am learning:

 - HTML
 - CSS